polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 ## Expressions

-This is probably the most complex part of Hyperlambda, but if you have ever used XPath expressions, it shouldn't be too problematic, since they're more or less similar in nature.
+This is probably the most complex part of Hyperlambda, but if you have ever used XPath expressions, it shouldn't be too problematic, since they are more or less similar in nature.
 An expression is basically a _"pointer"_ into a sub-set of your node structure.
 For instance, the following expression ...